 Major and minor subjects include Economics, History, Philosophy, Psychology, and Political Science.
 Students in this division may devote half their time to their major subject, dividing the remainder equally between two related subjects; or they may do an equal amount of work in two departments (one of which is to be designated as the major department) and spend a quarter of their time on another subject.

 DIVISION OF MATHEMATICS AND THE NATURAL SCIENCES

-PROFESSOR PHINEAS W. WHITING, University of Pennsylvania
+PROFESSOR EDGAR T. WHERRY, University of Pennsylvania Dr. PHINEAS W. WHITING, University of Pennsylvania Chemistry:

-Chemistry:

-PROFESSOR VICTOR K. LAMER, Columbia University PROFESSOR FRANK C. WHITMORE, Pennsylvania State College Mathematics and Astronomy:
+PROFESSOR VICTOR K. LAMER, Columbia University PROFESSOR FRANK C. WHITMORE, Pennsylvania State College Mathematics: